-The candidate shall certify on Part 2 of the Procedural Safeguards Statement that s/he has been informed of the corrections in the file (Attachment B-2).
+The candidate shall certify on Part 2 of the Procedural Safeguards Statement that -they have been informed of the corrections in the file (Attachment B-2).

 If a correction is made to the departmental letter, the corrected departmental letter must show the original date AND all subsequent revised dates.
-The candidate must certify on Part 2 of the Procedural Safeguards Statement that s/he has been informed of the changes in the file(see Attachment B-2).
+The candidate must certify on Part 2 of the Procedural Safeguards Statement that they have been informed of the changes in the file (see b.
+Additional Information Solicited During Review

+Attachment B-2).
 If the candidate wishes to respond to the revised department letter, the candidate must provide the response within five (5) business days (see Section II.A.9.b).